 Indoor air purifiers provide some relief, although those who don’t own one and who are particularly susceptible to smoke are even wearing face masks indoors.

-Residents should check their HVAC air filters and change them as necessary, and same for vehicle air filters, Heinks said.
+Residents should check their HVAC air filters and change them as necessary, and same for vehicle air filters, she said.

-Some residents may even want to consider heading to an indoor shopping mall, where the air is filtered, to get some relief from smoky interiors, she said.
+Some residents may even want to consider heading to an indoor shopping mall, where the air is filtered, to get some relief from smoky interiors, Heinks said.

 Real-time Air Conditions